hello, Janika_

 Why this project

 It runs on made-up data in your own browser, so nothing can go wrong outside this one folder.
 And every trick in it (a page that updates itself, a list that remembers, a drawing made of code) is a building block you’ll reuse in everything you make after it.
-And your tube widget?
-Still on the menu: it’s the graduation project waiting at the end of Part 3.
+Part 3 is where you build an app of your own from scratch, on your own phone.

 Deep breath